eyalk11/compare-my-stocks/README.md

 * The controls should be self explantory...
 Try it.
 Some things requres some developer mentality..

 * Feel free to contact me at eyalk5@gmail.com.

-### Remarks

-* This app designed to run on 1920x1080 with 100% scaling.
-Other settings might be problematic (esp. lower resolution).

-* Not tested on OS other than windows.

-* If face problems run with --console to see what is happening

-* If you are developer and don't like the console, run with --noconsole.

-* This app / setup creates the folder `~/.compare_my_stocks` and use it to store logs and data.
-It has algorithm for resolving the different paths.
-It also read env variable `COMPARE_STOCK_PATH` .